szymonkoper/GitHubUsers/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 **GitHub Users** is an evaluation project.
 My task was to quickly build a small Android app to find GitHub users and show their details.
+The app has offline cache for network responses.

 # Screenshots